kuppoh/RemindlyProject/README.md

 April 9th (2nd sprint)
 Keziah Wacnang:
 I worked on the following tasks:
-1. fixed code in index.js
+1. fixed some code regarding using the findByID, because some code were using findById, where it should be findByID.
 2. rearranged and added people into the database along with some reminders
    1. added the same users from the passport lab
+3. editted reminder_controller.js: used req.user instead of cindy
-3. fixed the ejs for index.ejs
+4. fixed the ejs for index.ejs